acend/container-basics-training/content/en/docs/06/_index.md

 ---

 {{% details title="🤔 I have a container with a database server running.
 What happens to my data when I remove the container?" %}}
 It's gone.
-The docker instance has no persistence layer to store data permanently but there are parameters to set, so you can store your data outside of the container.
+The docker instance has no persistence layer to store data permanently, let us address that problem in this chapter.
 {{% /details %}}